 Following the portrait session the couple met their family and friends at the Harcourt pub near by in Marylebone.
 This beautiful, eclectic bar and restaurant celebrates its Scandinavian heritage with relaxed, European dining and drinking that includes a nod to Nordic cuisine.
 The bright room upstairs overlooking the street was perfect for an intimate gathering.
 Formal dining with a relaxed atmosphere!

+We hope you enjoyed these highlights!
 Shoot us an email to see if we're free on your wedding day and let's grab a cuppa!